 Prop C: Recall Faauuga Moliga: No

-Recalls are horribly undemocratic and should only be used when someone shows true contempt for (or engage in criminal activity) the office and institution they are sworn to lead.
+Recalls are horribly undemocratic* and should only be used when someone shows true contempt for the office and institution they are sworn to lead, or engages in illegal activity.
 In the end, only Collins meets this bar.
 The other two have not.
 I explain all of this in more detail over at the SF League of Conservation Voters website, but the short version is here:

 The next School Board election is approaching very soon (November 2022), and we encourage everyone to consider whether López and Moliga have done an appropriate job as School Board members.
 Voters should decide in November whether they should stay on the Board.
 Whatever the results of that analysis, we believe there is nothing to suggest they have engaged in anything criminal or have attempted to harm the Unified School District.